CalebAjibola06/CalebAjibola06/README.md

 <a href="https://linkedin.com/in/caleb-ajibola/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a Cloud Security Analyst  and a  Content Creator, currently works as in IT security Auditor .
-I'm passionate about sharing knowledge.
-I create technical content (on my Blog and YouTube),
+I'm a Cloud Security Analyst  and a  Content Creator, currently works as in IT Auditor .
+I'm passionate about sharing knowledge through technical content ,

 Here's a quick summary about me: